Marlowe-Haws/Lorenz-Turtle-Fractal-Generator/README.md

 I also added parameters to adjust the starting x, y positions of the turtle to recenter images that veer off in some direction.

+# Developments
+I ran into some issues with the angle distortion being based on the dx value from the Lorenz equations.

+Sometimes, at extreme values, the angles converge on 0 and 360 and get stuck in a static pattern or involve a static loop.

+I didn't like that, so I'm basing it on the dz value instead now, and I haven't seen that happen anymore.

+This does have a big impact on the resulting shapes; you could potentially experiment with changing this with hard-coded variations.

+I think the dy value might be a good option as well, and dx still gave me some great results even with that occasional convergence.

 # Images
 I added a bunch of images that I've generated.
 This program went through a lot of phases of development.

 Some of the early images (low number) might not be easily or at all reproducible with the current version.

 I like the current version, though, and I believe it provides the greatest scope for the possible shapes you can make.

-# Developments
-I ran into some issues with the angle distortion being based off the dx value from the Lorenz equations.

-Sometimes at extreme values, the angles will converge on 0 and 360 and get stuck in a static pattern or involve a static loop.

-I didn't like that, so I'm basing it off the dz value instead now and I haven't seen that happen anymore.

-This does have a big impact on the resulting shape; you could potentially experiment with changing this with hard-coded variations.

-I think the dy value might be a good option as well, and dx still gave me some great results even with that occasional convergence.
+*Update*
+I added a new folder that shows the images I've created after modifying the program to distort the angle based on the dz value rather than the dx value.

+I might add another folder later with results based on the dy value.

 # License
 This was just a fun pet project.
 I'm releasing it under the MIT license.